What does GDPR mean for your business?

 - The right to remedy – to be compensated for any unauthorised collection or use of data

 Personal data relates to an identified or identifiable individual, rather than data referring to a company.
 Names and addresses can be considered personal data.
-Also, data that refer to a person, eg ID numbers and attributes such as gender, economic and social status are also considered personal data.
+Also, data that refers to a person, eg ID numbers and attributes such as gender, economic and social status are also considered personal data.

 Is GDPR applicable to my business or charity?